D’Vontaye Mitchell death: 4 former Milwaukee hotel workers are charged with felony murder - KESQ

 (CNN) — Four former hotel workers were charged Tuesday with felony murder in connection with the June death of a Black man who authorities say was pinned to the ground outside a downtown Milwaukee hotel in an encounter partially captured on video, court documents show.

 The charges relate to the June 30 death of 43-year-old D’Vontaye Mitchell, who was held down for about eight to nine minutes outside the Hyatt Regency, according to the charging documents.
-Arrest warrants have been issued for the four charged in the case, the office of Milwaukee County District Attorney John Chisholm said Tuesday.
+All four were in custody by Friday morning, jail records show.

 Security manager Todd Alan Erickson, front desk agent Devin W. Johnson-Carson, security guard Brandon LaDaniel Turner and bellman Herbert T. Williamson are the defendants, court documents show.

-Erickson turned himself in Wednesday, according to court records.
+Erickson turned himself in Wednesday and made his first court appearance Thursday, according to court records.
+He was held on a $50,000 bond, and a preliminary hearing is set for August 19, the records show.
 CNN has reached out to his attorney for comment.

+Turner turned himself in Thursday and made his first court appearance later that morning, according to court records.
+He was held on a $30,000 bond, the records show, and a preliminary hearing is set for August 19.
+Turner’s attorney, Matt Last, expressed disappointment in the decision to charge Turner.
+“However, we are confident he will be cleared of any wrongdoing,” Last said.

-CNN has also sought comment from the other workers and reached out to prosecutors to see whether they have attorneys.
+CNN has also sought comment from Johnson-Carson and Williamson, and reached out to prosecutors to see whether they have attorneys.

 After Hyatt called for the employees involved in the incident with Mitchell to be terminated and criminally charged, Aimbridge Hospitality, which operates the hotel, announced it had fired several associates.
 Aimbridge terminated the four people charged in Mitchell’s death, according to a source familiar with the situation.